 Paso Robles is a city in central California known for its wineries and olive groves.
-Home to an adorable, charming downtown area, there are plenty of Paso Robles activities to keep you busy, from wine tours, cooking classes, breweries, and even an amusement park for kids.
-Experience beautiful scenery, delicious food, and local wines, while feeling at home in this small town.
+Home to an adorable, charming downtown area, the city offers many activities to keep you busy, such as wine tours, cooking classes, brewery visits, and even an amusement park thrills for kids.
+Experience beautiful scenery, delicious food, and local wines, while feeling at home in this destination.
 If you happen to be looking for hotels in San Luis Obispo, where Paso Robles is, we hope you consider paying a visit.
-After you know where to stay, read these exciting things to do in Paso Robles, California.
+After you decide where to stay, scroll down to learn about the best things to do in Paso Robles, California.

 Wine and art is brought together at this unique Paso Robles winery.
 Setting itself apart from other wineries in the area, Sculpterra has an impressive sculpture garden, featuring pieces from both permanent and visiting artists.
 Beginning a ranch for both pistachios and Cabernet Sauvignon grapes, the Frankel family eventually ditched the pistachios to produce a larger variety of wine grapes.
 Eventually they opened a tasting room, and showcased fine art and sculptures.
 Many are even for sale, with some costing tens of thousands of dollars.
 The winery is also host to numerous events, including live music every Sunday, wine club events, and summer concerts.
 The tasting room is open seven days a week from 10am to 5pm.